LP3565/es-ui/README.md

 ## Getting Started

 Let's start using EsUI.
 Here are some simple usage examples.
-For more information, please go here to [get started](https://lp3565.github.io/es-ui-docs/), However, the official website has not been completed for the time being, so I will wait for this text to be deleted before visiting.
+For more information, please go here to [get started](https://lp3565.github.io/es-ui-docs/).

 ### Install